What DO Your Employees Want?Business General Business

-Looking back, I believe the VP/Cashier hoped I would follow a career into banking.
-I did not take that path, but think of that particular time in my life often (I really didn’t consider it a job … it was more like a fun internship!).
+Looking back, I believe the VP/Cashier hoped I would follow a career in banking.
+I did not take that path but think of that particular time in my life often (I really didn’t consider it a job … it was more like a fun internship!).

 I’ve had a few jobs since that time, and several have involved personnel management.

 My experience at the bank taught me a lot about how an employee wants to be treated.
 I was the lowest-ranking employee at the bank, yet was treated as the officers and board members were.
 I had the opportunity to learn as much as I wanted and work in various departments in the bank.
 I was never bored!
 I left with great references – and only took another job because I was considering applying for law school and wanted to have some experience working with attorneys.

 Have you spoken with your employees lately?
 I share this experience as a reminder that a little bit of interest can go a very long way in helping workers feel valued and appreciated.

 At the bank, we only had 30-minute lunch breaks.
 To offset that, the bank provided bread, deli meats and cheeses and frozen entrees.
 I am dating myself here, but my first microwave experience was at the bank!
 The point is, the bank asked for the sacrifice of a short lunch break but offered something in return for the favor.

 Do you know what your employees really want?
 You might be surprised to speak with them individually.
 Each employee might want something completely different, but you may also find they share some common desires.
 And these desires might easily be within your budget and reach as an employer.

 You might find an employee who really wants to learn and tackle new challenges.
 What a great internal resource!
 Teach that employee and empower him.